 Event handlers allow plugins to run code whenever something happens in beets' operation.
 For instance, a plugin could write a log message every time an album is successfully autotagged or update MPD's index whenever the database is changed.

-You can "listen" for events using the BeetsPlugin.listen decorator.
+You can "listen" for events using BeetsPlugin.register_listener.
 Here's an example: